eBay/tsv-utils/docs/TipsAndTricks.md

 $ keep-header file.txt -- sort --buffer-size=2G
 ```

 These can be added to the shell script described eariler.
-The revised shell script (file: `tsv-sort`):
+The revised shell script:

+*file: tsv-sort*
 ```
 #!/bin/sh
 sort  -t $'\t' --buffer-size=2G $*